Income Tax Guide 2025 - Income Tax Basic Concepts

 Life insurance policies purchased for a disabled family member are free from taxes under Section 80C, provided the premiums do not exceed 15% of the sum assured.

-Payment of premium on life insurance policy not only gives insurance cover to a taxpayer but also offers certain tax benefits.
-Various life insurance plans offer tax benefits under Section 80C of the Income Tax Act against the premiums paid including:
+Payment of premium on life insurance policy not only gives insurance cover to a taxpayer but also offers certain tax benefits3.
+Various life insurance plans offer tax benefits3 under Section 80C of the Income Tax Act against the premiums paid including:

-Maturity proceeds and death benefits received from life insurance plans with maturity benefits are also exempt from taxes under Section 10(10D) if the premiums do not exceed 10% of the sum assured.
+Maturity proceeds and death benefits received from life insurance plans with maturity benefits are also exempt from taxes under Section 10(10D) if the annual premium payable do not exceed 10% of the sum assured on death, during the term of the policy.

 For ULIPs, the maturity payouts are tax-free under Section 10(10D) if the total annual premium in a financial year does not exceed ₹2.5 lakhs.
 If the total premium exceeds ₹2.5 lakhs, the maturity payouts will be considered as capital gains and taxed accordingly.